Queensland Raceway: Lap records

-As of August 2022, the official race lap records at Queensland Raceway are listed as:
+As of August 2025, the fastest official race lap records at Queensland Raceway are listed as:

 Future development

 A huge accident on 1 May 2010 in a Mini Challenge support race to the 2010 V8 Supercar Championship Series sparked discussion about the safety of the circuit.
 However, circuit owner at the time, John Tetley insisted that the track was still safe.
 TeamVodafone driver Craig Lowndes suggested that Queensland Raceway was long overdue for upgrades including a resurfacing.
 Tetley stated that resurfacing would be done in late 2010, although major flooding in the south-east Queensland region early in 2011, and the subsequent lack of availability of necessary equipment as devastated roads are repaired has seen that resurfacing delayed for twelve months.
 In October 2011 the resurfacing was commenced and completed before Christmas.

 During July 2016, the Ipswich council announced plans to invest $220 million upgrading Queensland Raceway.
 The first phase of the project is to extend the length of current circuit.
 The proposed plans by the council were never followed through with after massive upheaval and controversy.
 The company responsible (Ipswich Motorsport Park PTY LTD) for the redevelopment was wound up in 2017 and de-registered.